THE MYSTERIOUS DUBLIN KING AND THE BATTLE OF STOKE

 Lambert Simnel as a scullion in the kitchen of Henry VII.
 Artist unknown.
 Getty images.

-On Saturday 5 May 1487 John Earl of Lincoln, Francis Viscount Lovell and Martin Swartz, a highly experienced general, arrived in Dublin along with 2000 veteran German troops supplied by the staunch Margaret of Burgundy.
-Margaret ‘ abhorred the mingling of the blood of York and Tudor and yearned to see it thrown down from the throne of England and that of York, pure and undivided, set up in its place’ besides which she liked nothing more than to wind Henry Tudor up.
-Lincoln led the call for the young lad to be crowned.
+On Saturday 5 May 1487 John Earl of Lincoln, Francis Viscount Lovell and Martin Swartz, a highly experienced general, arrived in Dublin along with 2000 veteran German troops supplied by the staunch Yorkist, Margaret of Burgundy.
+Margaret abhorred the mingling of the blood of York and Tudor and yearned to see it thrown down from the throne of England and that of York, pure and undivided, set up in its place’ besides which she liked nothing more than to wind Henry Tudor up.
+Lincoln led the call for the young lad, who had arrived in Ireland earlier, possibly accompanied by Sir Henry Bodrugan, to be crowned.
 Which he was – the Bishop of Meath performing the ceremony.
 After the crowning he was ‘carried from the church to the castle by a chieftain of the name of Darcy’, said to be man of great height (5).
-Swiftly following on from this, King Edward, Lincoln, Lovell and the Irish lords, Thomas and Maurice Fitzgerald along with Swartz crossed the sea from Ireland to Lancashire arriving around the 5th June.
-Kildare had recruited 4000 Gaelic kerne to augment their numbers.
-Upon their arrival they were joined by Sir Thomas Broughton and his followers, their numbers now swollen to around 8,000.
-Still hopelessly outnumbered – it has been suggested Tudor’s army amounted to as many as 36,000 – and expecting no mercy if they were taken the rebels fought bravely until they were almost exterminated to a man (6).
-Among those fallen were Lincoln, the Fitzgeralds and the brave Swartz.
+Swiftly following on from this, King Edward, Lincoln, Lovell and the Irish lords, Thomas and Maurice Fitzgerald along with Swartz crossed the sea from Ireland to Cumbria arriving around the 4th June and from there onto their final destination, Stoke Field in Nottinghamshire, the battle taking place on the 16th June.
+Upon their arrival in Cumbria they had been joined by Sir Thomas Broughton and his followers, their numbers now swollen to around 8,000.
+Although Kildare had also recruited 4000 Gaelic kerne to augment their numbers they were still hopelessly outnumbered – it has been suggested Tudor’s army amounted to as many as 36,000 – and expecting no mercy if they were taken the rebels fought bravely until they were almost exterminated to a man (6).
+Amongst those that fell that terrible day were Lincoln, the Fitzgeralds and the brave Swartz.
 Lovell may have escaped and there is a story that he was given refuge in Scotland.
-The rather lurid story that he escaped to his ancestral home of Minster Lovell and was there found, a skeleton, walled up in a hidden room in the 18th century can be discounted as the manor and lands were at the time of Stoke owned by a rabid follower of Henry, his uncle Jasper Tudor, Duke of Bedford who held them until his death in 1495.
+The rather lurid story that he escaped to his ancestral home of Minster Lovell and was there found, a skeleton, walled up in a hidden room in the 18th century can be discounted as the manor and lands were at the time of Stoke owned by Henry’s uncle Jasper Tudor, Duke of Bedford who held them until his death in 1495.

 Edward V

-After the battle, which was fought on the 16 June, the heralds recorded that the young King Edward was taken, only his real name was ‘John’ ‘And there was taken the lade that his rebelles called King Edwarde whoos name was in dede John – by a vaylent and a gentil esquire of the kings howse called Robert Bellingham’ (7).
+After the battle the Herald recorded that the young King Edward was taken, only his real name was ‘John’ ‘And there was taken the lade that his rebelles called King Edwarde whoos name was in dede John – by a vaylent and a gentil esquire of the kings howse called Robert Bellingham’ (7).
+Edward/John was then taken to Newark Castle which was the same place Henry Tudor headed.

 And so the last terrible battle of the Wars of the Roses was over.
 I’ll not linger upon it.
 It is well recorded elsewhere.
 But in very brief summary the Yorkist leaders, Thomas Fitzgerald and Martin Swartz lay among the slain but the majority were unnamed and would be buried in mass graves far from their homes.
 It is said only 200 of King Edward’s army survived.
 The English and Irish who were captured after were executed while the foreign ones were dismissed.